Hidnish/Milestone-Project-2-Kyoto/README.md

 ##### Colors

-Colors throughout the page fall in the spectrum between #fafafa (off white) & #1c334d (dark blue) to fit with the 'Day and Night' theme of the website.
+Colours throughout the page fall in the spectrum between #fafafa (off white) & #1c334d (dark blue) to fit with the 'Day and Night' theme of the website.

 ![image](https://www.colorhexa.com/fafafa.png) ![Image](https://www.colorhexa.com/1c334d.png)